Meadowlarke/Bibliography/Bibliography.md

 -: Vanderveer.

-105: The history of product sound design. #Z: In the second half of the 20th century industrial designers in Europe became increasingly concerend with the problem of unintentional sounds in products.
-The ideal which they strove for was silence. #Z: The ideal of silence in sound design persisted into the late 1980s, when tastes changed such that sounds were seen as a source of useful information about the state of the product.
+105: The history of product sound design.

--: Sound quality vs. sound design. #Z: The older field of research into "sound quality" dealth mostly with reducing objectionable nose from existing products.
-"Sound design" is more concerned with the study and creation of intentional sounds.
+-: Sound quality vs. sound design.

--: The difficulties in designing sounds for physical objects. #Z: Modeling physical objects is very difficult, and this places a limit on the ability of sound designers working on physical products. #Z:Sound designers do not have this problem, however, while working on digital media.
+-: The difficulties in designing sounds for physical objects.

-105/106: Unintentional sounds becomeing intentional ones. #Z: In some cases, unintentional sounds can become intentional ones if they communicate an aspect of the product which designers would like to highliht, for example the crunch of chips or the the roar of a Harly Davidson motorocycle.
-This  can also occur in more understated instances, such as in the design of the seound of a car door closing.
-This is a consequential sound, but it is engineered to sound good (i.e. not metalic ang tinny) and is in this way an intentional sound. #Z: There is some conflict between the terms "unintentional sound" and "consequential sound."
-It seems to me that the true axis is consequential or inconsequeinal, the former of which can be either designed or not designed (intentional or unintentional.)
+105/106: Unintentional sounds becomeing intentional ones.

 106: New possibilities for interactive sounds.